carlsborg/dust/README.md

     member-of: webapp

     1] selector help:
-    selector is a dustcluster filter expression.`
+    selector is a filter expression.`

     selector: *                    # selects all nodes
     selector: id=0-asd1212         # selects a single node